-a.
+- a.
 The honorary club president is not elected, but appointed by the club committee, and holds office for two years.
-The club president may be re-appointed by club committee at the end of each term.
+The club president may be re-appointed by club committee at the end of each term. - b.

-b.
 The following honorary officers shall be elected annually at the AGM, and shall form the club committee.
 This committee is responsible for the overall management of the club.

-Chair Equipment Officer Membership Secretary Welfare Officer Youth Development Officer Intro Course Coordinator Vice Chair Club Leader Treasurer Secretary Publicity officer c.
+Chair

+Equipment Officer

+Membership Secretary

+Welfare Officer

+Youth Development Officer

+Intro Course Coordinator

+Vice Chair

+Club Leader

+Treasurer

+Secretary

+Publicity officer

+Health and Safety officer

+- c.
 The club leader can also select an assistant from the body of the membership.
-The assistant club leader will then become a co-opted member of the committee. d.
-No one may hold more than one post on the committee
+The assistant club leader will then become a co-opted member of the committee. - d.
+No one may hold more than one post on the committee make every effort to attend.